distribution/distribution/docs/notifications.md

 Events have a well-defined JSON structure and are sent as the body of notification requests.
 One or more events are sent in a structure called an envelope.
-Each event has a unique id that can be used to uniquify incoming requests, if required.
+Each event has a unique id that can be used to uniquely identify incoming requests, if required.
 Along with that, an _action_ is provided with a _target, identifying the object mutated during the event.